-- 82.1 The Party who controls the specific premises, or has Possession of a Decanted Area, will be accountable for the health and safety risks on that Possession. - 82.2 The Parties agree to cooperate and liaise with one another to provide a safe working environment for all those on the Parliamentary Estate by: - 82.2.1 putting in place arrangements which comply with the duties imposed by the Health and Safety at Work etc Act 1974; - 82.2.2 providing one another with sufficient information, including notification of any significant new health and safety hazards, to enable the effective management of risks; and - 82.2.3 notifying one another promptly of any health and safety incident on a Programme worksite which is reportable to the Health and Safety Executive. - 82.3 The Corporate Officers will promptly inform the Delivery Authority of any notification it receives of a safety incident elsewhere on the Parliamentary Estate.
+- 82.1 The Party who controls the specific premises, or a Decanted Area Possession, will be accountable for the health and safety risks with regard to those premises or that Decanted Area Possession. - 82.2 The Parties agree to cooperate and liaise with one another to provide a safe working environment for all those on the Parliamentary Estate by: - 82.2.1 putting in place arrangements which comply with the duties imposed by the Health and Safety at Work etc Act 1974; - 82.2.2 providing one another with sufficient information, including notification of any significant new health and safety hazards, to enable the effective management of risks; and

+- 82.2.3 notifying one another promptly of any health and safety incident (including 'near misses') that occurs on a Programme worksite or on the Parliamentary Estate which - (a) is reportable to the Health and Safety Executive, or - (b) may affect the day to day operations or employees of the other Party and/or its contractors.

-82.4 The Delivery Authority will:
+82.3 The Delivery Authority will: